gchure/phd/src/chapter_02/section_04_results.md

 from all eighteen strains in which we fitted for the inducer dissociation constants $K_A$ and $K_I$, the repressor copy number
-$R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see , Section “”).
+$R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see Materials \& Methods).
 The resulting parameter values were nearly identical to those fitted from any single strain.
 For the remainder of the text we continue using parameters fitted from the strain with $R=260$ repressors and an O2 operator.